bjourne/c-examples/README.md

  * `collectors` - An object model and a bunch of garbage collectors.
  * `quickfit` - A memory allocator based on the Quick Fit algorithm.
  * `linalg` - Trival linear algebra (3D) library.
+ * `isect` - A collection of ray/triangle intersection algorithms

 ## Tests